-And just when one thinks the end is near, and maybe, just maybe, it wasn't really that bad, the final Sacrificial Dance simply buries it.
-It is so slow, ponderous and thick that forward momentum comes to a halt.
-Urbanski drags out this torture for a endless 5'17".
+And just when one thinks the end is near, and maybe, just maybe, it wasn't really all that bad, the final Sacrificial Dance leaves no doubt: yep, it really is that bad.
+Urbanski simply buries what's left of it.
+It is so slow, ponderous and thick that forward momentum comes to a halt and it drags on for an endless 5'17".
 There is absolutely no sense of any kind that this is a ballet.
 This virgin isn't dancing herself to death; the poor thing is left to die stuck in drying cement.

 Alpha-Classics must have been happy with it; perhaps this reading's outlandishness would garner them notice for having participated in it.
 And as such, the recorded sound is serviceable, dutifully providing a murky, dark, weighty lower half of the orchestra.

 There is an accompanying Blu-ray video of a Live performance recorded 3 months after the studio CD was made.
 It is a very high quality production, with a beautiful picture and better sound than the CD.
-The performance is more involving too, aided by the visuals.
-But I found it almost more painful watching Urbanski conduct than just listening to the CD, with the ridiculous snarl on his face and clawed left hand, as if he's about to maul the players closest to him.
+The performance is a bit more involving too.
+But I found it almost more painful watching Urbanski conduct than just listening to the CD, with the constant, ridiculous snarl on his face and clawed left hand, as if he's about to maul the players closest to him.
 Oh give me a break - it's simply too much to endure.
 How the orchestra players sat there with a straight face is astonishing.

 So while the Blu-ray disc should have been a real bonus, as it turns out, it is scant compensation for a CD lasting just 36 minutes.
 And be reminded that 36 minutes is a VERY long Rite of Spring.